NeoVertex1/holodata/README.md

 ---

-**Holodata is an attempt to make system prompts more accessible for developers, etc. The format and goal are to make prompt engineering easier to implement.
-The overall aim includes more ambitious ideals, such as enabling agents to achieve greater accuracy and freedom.**
+**holodata wants to make high-quality and tested system prompts more accessible**

 ---